cockroachdb/docs/v2.2/transactions.md

 Transactions may require retries if they experience deadlock or [read/write contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other concurrent transactions which cannot be resolved without allowing potential [serializable anomalies](https://en.wikipedia.org/wiki/Serializability).
 (However, it's possible to mitigate read-write conflicts by performing reads using [`AS OF SYSTEM TIME`](performance-best-practices-overview.html#use-as-of-system-time-to-decrease-conflicts-with-long-running-queries).)

-There are two cases for handling transaction retries:
+There are two cases in which transaction retries occur:

-- [Automatic retries](#automatic-retries), which CockroachDB processes for you.
+1. [Automatic retries](#automatic-retries), which CockroachDB processes for you.
-- [Client-side intervention](#client-side-intervention), which your application must handle.
+2. [Client-side intervention](#client-side-intervention), which your application must handle.

 ### Automatic retries